KentaKodashima/FunctionalProgrammingInJS/README.md

 #### Curried function
 - A curried function is a function that takes multiple arguments one at a time.
 - Currying is where a function that expects multiple arguments is broken down into successive functions that each take a single argument and return another function to accept the next argument.

+## Imperative programming vs declarative programming
+### Imperative programming
+Imperative programming is a programming style that tells the computer how to accomplish some task.

+### declarative programming
+Declarative programming expresses the logic of a program without identifying the control flow.
+Control flow is abstracted away, so declarative code only needs to specify what to do, not how it should be done.
+Declarative code is much more easier to reason about than imperative code.